jjengelberts/proefschrift/README.md

 # My thesis / Mijn proefschrift
 Welcome!
 This is the source distribution of my PhD thesis, as written between 2004 and 2016.
-If you would like the have a look at the PDF version that has been printed on November 30 2016, and defended on January 18 2017, please check [the library of Utrecht University](http://dspace.library.uu.nl/handle/1874/342336).
+If you would like to have a look at the PDF version that has been printed on November 30 2016, and defended on January 18 2017, please check [the library of Utrecht University](http://dspace.library.uu.nl/handle/1874/342336).

 ![Cover and inlay for my thesis](cover/cover_for_screen.png)